graememcc/funkierJS/docs/markdown/byCategory.md

 Throws a TypeError if the first argument is not a function of arity 1, or the second argument is not an arrayLike.

+Note that, if required, the function must already have its execution context set.
+Internally, the execution context within `element` is `null`, so it cannot supply a useful execution context to any object-curried functions supplied to this function.

 #### Examples ####
     var p = function(e) {return e.foo = 42;};
     funkierJS.elementWith(p, [{foo: 1}, {foo: 42}]); // => true